ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
+The Premium Price Tag of iPhones: Unpacking the Factors Behind the Cost - <a href="https://medium.com/@sathishdaa007/the-premium-price-tag-of-iphones-unpacking-the-factors-behind-the-cost-1f6f196e3cca" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sathiz Sathiz`**

+<blockquote>The Premium Price Tag of iPhones: Unpacking the Factors Behind the Cost</blockquote>

+<h3>2.
 Displaying all SwiftUI Previews in a Storybook app - <a href="https://medium.com/eureka-engineering/displaying-all-swiftui-previews-in-a-storybook-app-1dd8e925d777" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Pairs Engineering`**

 <blockquote>I’m John Estropia from Eureka’s Mobile Platforms team.
 This article is posted as the 7th entry for the 2024 Pairs Engineering Advent…</blockquote>

-<h3>2.
+<h3>3.
 MVVM: Officially Recommended by Google for Flutter Development - <a href="https://medium.com/@ksufi7350/mvvm-officially-recommended-by-google-for-flutter-development-ba17f899d320" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Muhammad Sufiyan`**

 <blockquote>In a significant move, Google has officially recommended the MVVM (Model-View-ViewModel) architecture for Flutter app development.
 This…</blockquote>

-<h3>3.
-What does I mean in iPhone, even millions of people using Apple may not know the truth - <a href="https://medium.com/@kishorthanki87/what-does-i-mean-in-iphone-even-millions-of-people-using-apple-may-not-know-the-truth-ea5c810c866f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kishor Thanki`**

-<blockquote>What does I mean in iPhone</blockquote>

 <h3>4.
+Conditional code eliminated Using POP + Polymorphism. - <a href="https://medium.com/@MdNiks/conditional-code-eliminated-using-pop-polymorphism-162e7a6bba4b" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `MdNiks`**

+<blockquote>Hey Guys !!!!!!</blockquote>

+<h3>5.
 Serverless, Location-Aware Search for web and mobile apps with Agent Builder & BigQuery - <a href="https://medium.com/google-cloud/serverless-location-aware-search-for-web-and-mobile-apps-with-agent-builder-bigquery-89f2fef1ab20" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Google Cloud - Community`**

 <blockquote>You’ve just landed in a new city, hotel booked, bags dropped, and ready to explore.
 But where to go first?
 That trendy coffee shop…</blockquote>

-<h3>5.
-Kotlin Properties vs. Java Fields - <a href="https://medium.com/proandroiddev/kotlin-properties-vs-java-fields-e5c426fa87de" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ProAndroidDev`**

-<blockquote>Simplifying Data Handling and Encapsulation in Kotlin</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
+Who Took My Money? - <a href="https://medium.com/@theapptician/who-took-my-money-bf996b1dd637" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `TheApptician`**

+<blockquote>How to Take Control of Your Finances Before They Disappear</blockquote>

+<h3>2.
 Generating Fractals in Kotlin with Jetpack Compose - <a href="https://medium.com/proandroiddev/generating-fractals-in-kotlin-with-jetpack-compose-c94bf37b39da" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ProAndroidDev`**

 <blockquote>Math and Graphics Can Be Fun</blockquote>

-<h3>2.
+<h3>3.
 Exploring ViewModel Internals - <a href="https://medium.com/proandroiddev/exploring-viewmodel-internals-4ca414b4080b" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ProAndroidDev`**

 <blockquote>At Google I/O 2017, Google introduced Architecture Components, a collection of libraries designed to address core challenges in Android…</blockquote>

-<h3>3.
-Which Local Database Should You Choose in 2025?
-Comparing Realm, SQLDelight, and Room. - <a href="https://medium.com/proandroiddev/which-local-database-should-you-choose-in-2025-comparing-realm-sqldelight-and-room-4221b354c899" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ProAndroidDev`**

-<blockquote>If you’re starting a Greenfield project, one of the key decisions you’ll face is selecting the right local database.
-Over the years, these…</blockquote>

 <h3>4.
+Android Malware Analysis & Reverse Engineering: Uncovering How Malware Steals Data and Operates… - <a href="https://medium.com/@abekweng/android-malware-analysis-reverse-engineering-uncovering-how-malware-steals-data-and-operates-099c6831c8c2" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `AL QUDRI`**

+<blockquote>These days, based on statista.com, Android is one of the most used operating systems in the world, so in the tech industry scene, of…</blockquote>

+<h3>5.
 Untapped Goldmines: Discovering Lucrative Niches for Android and iOS App Development - <a href="https://medium.com/@jankammerath/untapped-goldmines-discovering-lucrative-niches-for-android-and-ios-app-development-ac7b073abcfd" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jan Kammerath`**

 <blockquote>Building apps for iOS and Android is fun.
 Although I have written software for numerous platforms over the past decades, building apps for…</blockquote>

-<h3>5.
-Netflix: The Gold Standard in Streaming and Storytelling - <a href="https://medium.com/@sravankushii/netflix-the-gold-standard-in-streaming-and-storytelling-0dce0712fe47" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sravan Kushi`**

-<blockquote>Netflix: The Gold Standard in Streaming and Storytelling</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>